 India offers globally expanding companies many opportunities in a number of sectors.
 But breaking into the Indian market can be challenging: CTC and salary, health coverage, cultural considerations; each plays a vital part in ensuring you’re expanding compliantly.

 Velocity Global has helped hundreds of organizations expand into over 185 countries—and we can do the same for your Indian expansion.
-Whether you’re sending one employee or planning to hire a brand-new team, our International PEO (Professional Employer Organization) solution can assist with establishing your presence in India, no entity required.
+Whether you’re sending one employee or planning to hire a brand-new team, our Employer of Record solution can assist with establishing your presence in India, no entity required.
 Ready to get started?
 We’re ready when you are.